Top 10 Best Sites

 Looking for a dating site you can trust?
 Search no more.

-A recent study conducted by University of West Scotland researcher Stuart Brody found that the majority of women state the size of their partner’s penis makes no difference in the bedroom.
+A research study conducted by University of West Scotland researcher Stuart Brody found that the majority of women state the size of their partner’s penis makes no difference in the bedroom.

 The study was conducted earlier this year and drew its data from responses given by 323 women, most of whom were Scottish University students.
 Brody asked the women to remember recent sexual experiences and rate how important penile-penetrative sex (in addition to other sex acts) was for them.